ZackWilde27/Z3dPy/README.md

 Renders 1400 triangles at 30 fps *(on a 3rd gen Ryzen 7)*

+This engine is still very early on, I'm planning many more updates with features.

 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>

 # Installation Guide